tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_videos.md

 path1: /docapis_introtoapis.html
 ---

-I've given numerous presentations on API documentation, and most of them I've recorded.
+I've given numerous presentations on API documentation, and I've recorded most of them.
 The most recent presentations are available below.
 Keep in mind that my API content evolves, so some older presentations might no longer match the course content.

 {% if site.format == "kindle" or site.format == "pdf" %}
 This content doesn't embed well in print, as it contains YouTube videos.
 Please go to http://idratherbewriting.com/learnapidoc/docapis_course_videos.html to view the content.